-When the cover of the Activator is removed and the Activator is held over the pubic area and turned on, the magnet in the Activator causes the valve in the inFlow to open, and the pump to start which removes urine from the bladder.
+When the Activator is held over the lower pubic area and turned on, the magnet in the Activator causes the valve in the inFlow to open, and the pump to start which removes urine from the bladder.
 When the Activator is turned off, the pump stops and the valve closes, stopping urine flow.